Victorian Feed-in Tariff Schemes

 - Closed feed-in tariff schemes.
 Existing Premium, Standard and Transitional Feed-in Tariff customers will continue to receive their tariff until the scheduled end date of the scheme.
 Conditions apply.

 - Feed-in tariff email updates.
-If you’re interested in updates on any changes to feed-in tariffs or information to help with going solar, please subscribe to DSDBI email updates.
+If you’re interested in updates on any changes to feed-in tariffs or information to help with going solar, please subscribe to DEDJTR email updates.